austinhillyard/CS260-Startup/README.md

 * **Images** The import tool has two picturs representing the specific settings and location to find the profile info needed to make the import tool work
 * **Database** Database info is represented by several tables on the tracker page.
 I am sure these will be modified in the future once I figure out how to best represent the data.
 For now they are merely placeholders.
 * **Websocket and Service Calls** How exactly websocket will work I am not sure.
 For now I am anticipating using Steam's and HowLongToBeat's API to populate data for my database, and this data can be updated via the refresh button is the plan

+# CSS Deliverable
+This deliverable includes the basic CSS of the website.
+* **Color** - Background color and buttons and fields and text have been appropriately colored to be more sleek styled.
+* **Formatting** - All of the elements have relational and dynamic formatting.
+Most of this has been achieved with a flex bin.
+The game views in the tracker page are down with a grid.
+The tiles are place holders for now.
+Eventually they will have functionality.
+Along with formatting was separating the areas of the website with background color, and in the game view horiztonal rules to help separate each of the grid boxes.
+* **CSS and not bootstrap** Although bootstrap does look cool, for now I wished to style my website in CSS as a practice to get familiar with CSS and its rules and how it works.
+This was definitely achieved and took a lot of learning and trial and error on my part.
+Perhaps later down the line I will insert some bootstrap elements, likely a more sleek navbar.